 Many thanks to all of the above for organising and hosting our visits.

-A slideshow of the 2016 Learning Journey will appear on this web site soon.
-Meanwhile here is the 2016 Learning Journey group photo (click for full size version):
+Here is the 2016 Learning Journey group photo (click for full size version):

 The 2016 Learning Journey was developed in partnership with Dundee Science Centre and was part of the Dundee Science Festival.

 Many thanks also to Xplore Dundee for generously providing the bus and driver (Willie) for the Learning Journey.
 This event would not be possible without their kind support.